Simulation-Decomposition/simdec-matlab/README.md

+> **Warning**
+> This library is under active development and things can change at anytime!
+Suggestions and help are greatly appreciated.

 ![image](https://user-images.githubusercontent.com/37065157/233836694-5312496e-4ada-47cb-bc09-3bf8c00be135.png)

 **Simulation decomposition** or **SimDec** is an uncertainty and sensitivity analysis method, which is based on Monte Carlo simulation.
 SimDec consists of three major parts: